-Hartlepool RNLI volunteer crew were paged at 4.00pm on Saturday 21 April 2018 following a request from Humber Coastguard to assist a yacht with two people on board that had suffered mechanical failure in the Seaton Channel area.
+Hartlepool RNLI volunteer crew members were paged at 3.58pm on the 14 August 2018 by Humber Coastguard to assist a 34ft yacht with 4 persons on board that had suffered mechanical failure seven miles south east of Hartlepool.

-The inshore lifeboat returned to the Ferry Road lifeboat station at 7.00pm and was made ready for service by 7.20pm.
+The all-weather lifeboat then returned to the Ferry Road lifeboat station at 6.20pm and was refuelled and made ready for service by 6.45pm.

 RNLI Media contacts

-For more information please contact Tom Collins, RNLI Volunteer Press Officer on: 07896 793557.
+For more information please contact RNLI Volunteer Press Officer, Tom Collins on: 07896 793557.

 Key facts about the RNLI